Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: exoplanet case study

+Our goal is to study the impact of different unknown parameters of an exoplanet on its temperature and habitability.
+These parameters include pressure, the fraction of ocean and land, obliquity, and diurnal period.
+Usually, these parameters are set to the values of the Earth parameters.
+However, it is just one case among numerous cases which have different values.
+We want to study as many cases as possible in order to see how planet habitability behaves with a change in those parameters.

-To show the effect of immeasurable parameters on the habitability and temperature, we choose three planets $\tau$ Ceti e, Kepler-22b, and Kepler-62f among the lots of discovered exoplanets.
-These three planets according to the (Kopparapu et al., (2013) and (2014)) are respectively on inner, middle, and outer edge of optimistic habitable zone.
+To show this effect, we choose three planets --- $\tau$ Ceti e, Kepler-22b, and Kepler-62f --- among the discovered exoplanets.
+These three planets according to Kopparapu et al., (2013) and (2014) are respectively on the inner, middle, and outer edge of the optimistic habitable zone.
 Therefore, each one serves as a representation of other exoplanets located in the same approximate location in their star HZ.

-The planet $\tau$ Ceti e on inner edge of optimistic HZ orbits around a star with mass 0.783$\pm$0.012 $\text{M}_{\odot}$, temperature T=5.344 $\pm$ 50 K, with a semi major axis of 0.552 AU, eccentricity of 0.05, and orbital period of 162.87 days (Feng et al., 2017).
-The planet Kepler-22b (designated as KOI-087.01) orbits within the optimistic HZ around the sun-like star Kepler 22 with mass 0.970 M$_{\odot}$ and effective temperature $T_{eff} =5581 \pm 44 K$.
-The planet is located on an orbit with semi-major axis of 0.849 AU, zero eccentricity, and orbital period of 286.89 days (Borucki et al., 2012).
-The planet Kepler-62f (KOI-701) is located on the outer edge of optimistic HZ with semi major axis of 0.718 AU, zero eccentricity and orbital period of 267 days (Borucki et al., 2013).
+The planet $\tau$ Ceti e is on the inner edge of the optimistic HZ of a star with a mass of 0.783$\pm$0.012 $\text{M}_{\odot}$, and a temperature T=5344 $\pm$ 50 K. The planet has a semi-major axis of 0.552 AU, eccentricity of 0.05, and orbital period of 162.87 days (Teixeira, T.C., et al., 2009).
+The minimum mass of this planet is 3.94 $M_{\oplus}$ or 0.0124 $M_{j}$ ($\oplus$ and j refer to the Earth and Jupiter respectively) and its radius is not defined (Feng et al., 2017).
+The planet Kepler-22b, designated as KOI-087.01, (Borucki, W. J., 2011) orbits within the optimistic HZ of the Sun-like star Kepler-22 with mass 0.970 M$_{\odot}$ and effective temperature $T_{eff} =5581 \pm 44 K$.
+The planet is located in an orbit with a semi-major axis of 0.849 AU, zero eccentricity, and orbital period of 286.89 days.
+This planet has a maximum mass of 35.87 $M_{\oplus}$ (0.113 $M_{j}$) and radius of 2.38 $R_{\oplus}$ (0.212 $R_{j}$) (Borucki et al., 2012 and Torres, G., et al., 2015).

+The planet Kepler-62f , designated as KOI-701, (Brown, T.M., et al., 2011) is located on the outer edge of the optimistic HZ of a star with mass 0.69 $M_{\odot}$ and effective temperature $T_{eff} = 4925 \pm 70 K$.
+The planet has a semi-major axis of 0.718 AU, zero eccentricity and orbital period of 267 days.
+Kepler-62f has a maximum mass of 34.92 $M_{\oplus}$ (0.110 $M_{j}$) and radius of 1.41 $R_{\oplus}$ (0.126 $R_{j}$) (Borucki et al., 2013), (Akeson, R. L., et al., 2013).
+Kepler-62f is probably a rocky world because of its Earth-like radius .
+The radius of Kepler-22b is in the range of a gas dwarf or mini-Neptune, however, being a rocky world without a very dense atmosphere is also possible (Buchhave, L.A. et al., 2014 and Kane, S.R., et a., 2016).